Image

 Securing a Limited Driving Privilege (Hardship License) in Laclede County, MO

-If you need to restore limited driving privileges, consult a knowledgeable Laclede County, MO DWI lawyer as soon as possible to help improve your chances of approval.
+If you need to restore limited driving privileges, consult a knowledgeable Laclede County, MO DWI lawyer now to help improve your chances of approval.

 Fighting a DWI license suspension in Laclede County, MO requires legal experience and technical knowledge—our Laclede County, MO DWI/DUI defense attorneys have both.
 The DOR must prove specific legal elements to suspend your license, and if they fail to do so, you can keep your driving privileges.

 A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
-(This is why the Combs Waterkotte Laclede County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+(This is why the Combs Waterkotte Laclede County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 • Use of state-approved testing machines

-A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Laclede County, MO circuit court within 15 days of the ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
-A Laclede County, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Laclede County, MO circuit court within 15 days of the final ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
+Our Laclede County, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.

-Once the appeal is filed, the case moves to a de novo hearing—meaning the Laclede County, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
-Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Laclede County, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.
+Once it’s filed, the case moves to a de novo hearing, where the Laclede County, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
+And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Laclede County, MO DWI/DUI attorneys to present a stronger defense.

 DWI Administrative Hearing Lawyer in Laclede County, MO | DWI Attorney Laclede County, MO | Combs Waterkotte

-If you choose a Combs Waterkotte DWI administrative hearing lawyer in the Laclede County, MO area, you aren’t just selecting a leading DWI administrative hearing lawyer lawyer in Laclede County, MO and throughout Missouri – you’re protecting your license, your rights, your freedom, and your future.
-In addition to experienced DWI administrative hearing lawyers, our legal team is available 24/7 and provides expertise in the following areas for residents in Laclede County and beyond:
+When you hire a Combs Waterkotte Laclede County, MO DWI administrative hearing lawyer, you’re not just hiring the ideal DWI administrative hearing lawyer lawyer in and around Laclede County, MO – you’re safeguarding your license, your rights, your freedom, and your future.
+Along with knowledgeable DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Laclede County and beyond:

-Time is Running Out—Get a Laclede County, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges
+Don’t Wait—Contact a Laclede County, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges

-Call Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online for a no-obligation case review.
-Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Laclede County, MO.
+Call Combs Waterkotte today at (314) 900-HELP or reach out online for a free, no-obligation case review where we can get to work on a defense to get you the best possible outcome in Laclede County, MO.

 View Service Areas